Have you ever walked into a room that felt cold and uninviting?

-Technically, a vintage item is an item that is 20-100 years old, so a vintage rug is anything that falls into that category or looks like it should fall into that category.
+Technically, a vintage item is an item that is 20-100 years old, so a vintage rug is anything that falls into that category or looks like it should.

 Vintage rugs are all about classic!
 They usually feature traditional designs, including scrollwork, floral motifs, medallions, and borders.
 They are often fairly intricate, like oriental rugs, and it’s common for them to be distressed.

 Authentic Vintage rugs can be statement pieces.
 They go great with Farmhouse style, Modern style, Contemporary style…pretty much anything!

 - There you have it – 10 styles of rugs that you could try out in your home.